anirbanbasu/dqa/README.md

 Change all occurrences of `host.docker.internal` to `localhost` or some other host or IP assuming that you have both Ollama and Qdrant available at ports 11434 and 6333, respectively, on your preferred host.
 Set the Ollama model to the tool calling model that you have downloaded on your Ollama installation.
 Set the value of the `LLM_PROVIDER` to the provider that you want to use.
 Supported names are `Anthropic`, `Cohere`, `Groq`, `Ollama` and `Open AI`.

+You can use the environment variable `SUPPORTED_LLM_PROVIDERS` to further restrict the supported LLM providers to a subset of the aforementioned, such as, by setting the value to `Groq:Ollama` to allow only Groq and Ollama for some deployment of this app.
+Note that the only separating character between LLM provider names is a `:`.
+If you add a provider that is not in the aforementioned set, the app will throw an error and refuse to start.

 Add the API keys for [Anthropic](https://console.anthropic.com/), [Cohere](https://dashboard.cohere.com/welcome/login), [Groq](https://console.groq.com/keys) or [Open AI](https://platform.openai.com/docs/overview) if you want to use any of these.
 In addition, add [an API key of Tavily](https://app.tavily.com/sign-in).
 Qdrant API key is not necessary if you are not using [Qdrant cloud](https://qdrant.tech/documentation/qdrant-cloud-api/).

 With all these setup done, run the following to start the web server.
 The web server will serve a web user interface as well as a REST API.
 It is not configured to use HTTPS.